Moving from another country?

 Business structures for moving companies

-- Moving your headquarters to the Netherlands: this entails deregistration as a British company and setting up as a Dutch company, for instance a private limited partnership (besloten vennootschap, BV) or a public limited company (naamloze vennootschap, NV).
+- Moving your headquarters to the Netherlands: this entails deregistration in your home country and setting up as a Dutch company, for instance a private limited partnership (besloten vennootschap, bv) or a public limited company (naamloze vennootschap, bv).
 EU regulations regarding the financial sector stipulate that companies working in the financial sector doing business in Europe must have their HQ in Europe.

 - Upgrading the role of the distributor you were already working with in the Netherlands.
-The distributor company will already be a legal entity, such a BV.
-The distributor then becomes the director of the Dutch company branch and the BV becomes part of the British business structure.
-Your head office remains in the UK.
+The distributor company will already be a legal entity, such as a bv.
+The distributor then becomes the director of the Dutch company branch and the BV becomes part of the original business structure.
+Your head office remains in your home country.

 Note: a branch office may seem the easy solution, but in practice it brings the same amount of work and obligations as a BV.
 Also, some European clients will prefer doing business with a European business structure rather than one from a third country.
 Another aspect to consider is liability.
-With a branch office, the British director in the UK is responsible for everything that happens in the Netherlands, like the need to comply with legal obligations.
+With a branch office, the foreign director in their home country is responsible for everything that happens in the Netherlands, like the need to comply with legal obligations.
 Setting up a separate, independent legal personality makes it easier.
 The co-director in the Netherlands will monitor all local affairs, including liability.

 Whichever option you choose, you will have to deal with:

-- changing your business registration in the UK
+- changing your business registration in your home country

 - registering your business